Finding Closed Quasigeodesics on Convex Polyhedra: Real RAM Algorithm

+Fourth, for each vertex $V$ of each face $F$ of~$P$, we choose $O(1/\epsilon)$ direction vectors in $F$'s local coordinate system that include the two incident edges of~$F$, and so that the angle of the wedge between consecutive direction vectors is at most~$\epsilon/2$.
+Namely, we take the two incident edge direction vectors $\vec e_1, \vec e_2$ and the subset of the $\vec d_i$ vectors that point within the face $F$ at~$V$.
+We can detect whether a vector $\vec d_i$ points within $F$ by comparing the slope of $\vec d_i$ with the slope of each $\vec e_j$ and evaluating the signs of each vector component to determine the quadrant.
+On the real RAM, this computation costs $O(\deg(V)/\epsilon)$ time for each vertex~$V$, for a total of $O(n/\epsilon)$ by the Handshaking Lemma and planarity.

-Construct a directed graph $G$ whose nodes are pairs of a vertex $V$ from $P$ and one of its arcs $I$, giving the graph $O(n/\epsilon)$ nodes, with an edge from a node $u = (U, I)$ to a node $v = (V, J)$ if there exists a direction in $I$ such that a quasigeodesic ray starting in that direction from the polyhedron vertex $U$ hits the polyhedron vertex $V$ and can continue from every angle in $J$.
+As preparation for the fifth step, define a directed graph $G$ with one node for each pair $(V,A)$ of a vertex $V$ from $P$ and one of its wedges $A$ (for ``angular range''), giving the graph $O(n/\epsilon)$ nodes (by the previous analysis).
+Graph $G$ has an edge from a node $s = (U, A)$ to a node $t = (V, B)$ if there exists a direction in $A$ such that a quasigeodesic ray starting in that direction from the polyhedron vertex $U$ and hitting the polyhedron vertex $B$ can continue from every direction in~$V$.

-Let $v= (V, I)$ be a node of $G$, with corresponding vertex $V$ and arc $I$ spanning angles from $\varphi_1$ to $\varphi_2$.
-Compute face sequences for $R_1 = R(V, \varphi_1, L/\varepsilon)$ and $R_2 = R(V, \varphi_2, L/\varepsilon)$ and compare their face sequences $F(R_1)$ and $F(R_2)$.
-By Lemma~\ref{FaceSequenceDifferenceLemma}, face sequences $F(R_1)$ and $F(R_2)$ differ somewhere, and their first difference determines a polyhedron vertex reachable in the wedge between $R_1$ and $R_2$ via a geodesic from $V$ n a direction between angles $\varphi_1$ and $\varphi_2$, which can be found by scanning the sequencing.
-Once we reach such a vertex $U$, a quasigeodesic can exit the vertex anywhere in an angle equal to that vertex's curvature, which is at least $\epsilon$, so for at least one of the arcs $J$ of size at most $\epsilon/2$ at that vertex, the quasigeodesic can exit anywhere in that arc, so we have found an outgoing edge from node $v$ to node $u = (U, J)$.

-The preceding algorithm computes an outgoing edge from any node in $G$, so we repeatedly traverse outgoing edges of $G$ until a node of $G$ is repeated.
-This cycle in $G$ exactly corresponds to a closed quasigeodesic on the polyhedron, by the definition of the graph at the start of Section~\ref{AlgorithmOutlineSubsection}.